Meet our Fair Futures Heroes!

 Enroll

-Prerequisites: Fair Futures Orientation
+Prerequisites: The Center for Fair Futures Orientation

 This 8 Module Series will provide you with the foundation for better understanding your role, building your confidence and providing the knowledge needed to get started.
+Complete Module 1 before registering for Modules 2-8.
+All Modules should be completed within the first 60 days of your start date.

 8 MODULES:

-• MODULE 2: Coaching Best Practices
+• MODULE 2: The Foundations of Powerful Coaching

 • MODULE 3: Understanding the Goals & Steps Framework